 - How do you make a non-synchronized map and list it as synchronized(using the collection method)?

-- What is diff b/w collections and collections?
+- What is the difference between collections and collections?

 KUKA is a global automation corporation with around 3.3 billion euros in sales and roughly 14,000 employees.
 The company is headquartered in Augsburg, Germany.
 As one of the world’s leading suppliers of intelligent automation solutions, KUKA offers customers everything they need from a single source: from robots and cells to fully automated systems and their networking in markets such as automotive, electronics, metal & plastic, consumer goods, e-commerce/retail, and healthcare.